adrianswartz/AndrewNgCourseraSolutions/README.md

 8a.
 Anomaly Detection
 8b.
 Collaborative Filtering and Recommender Systems

-Feel free to take a look, and please let me know if you have any suggestions/comments!
+Please let me know if you have any suggestions/comments!